ramblingbarney/refactored-funicular/README.md

   * Click save
   * Clicking 'Show' loads page with the Total Time of zero

+### Delete the first Recipe

+* As a user I want to click on the 'Delete' link/button for the first show recipe , the page refreshes and it disappears

+  * Example acceptance criteria:
+    * Click the show recipe button for the first recipe on the 'get_Recipes' page
+    * Click on the 'Delete' link/button
+    * When you return to the 'get_recipes' page it is no longer shown

+### Delete the last Recipe

+* As a user I want to click on the 'Delete' link/button for the last show recipe , the page refreshes and it disappears

+  * Example acceptance criteria:
+    * Click the show recipe button for the last recipe on the 'get_Recipes' page
+    * Click on the 'Delete' link/button
+    * When you return to the 'get_recipes' page it is no longer shown

+### Delete all the Recipes

+* As a user I want to click on the 'Delete' link/button for all the recipes on each show recipe page, the page refreshes and it is not shown on the 'get_recipes' page

+  * Example acceptance criteria:
+    * Click the show recipe button for each of the recipes on the 'get_Recipes' page
+    * Click on the 'Delete' link/button
+    * When you return to the 'get_recipes' page it is no longer shown

 ## Manual Testing

 * Open '/add_recipe.html' template, add text to all fields and select an option in the category select box, leave a different field empty or unselected select box each time and attempt to submit the form, a hover message should appear on the empty field or unselected select box stating input text required or selection required.